fieldtrip/website/example/nirs_fingertapping.md

 The total duration of a trial, including the instruction, ranges from 2+10+2+15=29 to 2+10+2+17=31 seconds.

-## Making a MATLAB analysis script
+## Building a MATLAB analysis script

     filenames = {
       'v2/fNIRS 01.mat'